Long gone are the days of the one-dimensional defender stationed at left back, focused solely on cleaning up opposition

 Best Attributes: 95 Acceleration, 92 Speed, 85 Dribbling

-A Champions League-winner with Bayern Munich last season, Alphonso Davies is widely considered to be the best young left back in the world.
+A Champions League-winner with Bayern Munich last season, Alphonso Davies is the best young left back in FIFA 21.
 The Canadian made his name as a marauding left back with the Vancouver Whitecaps in the MLS, before moving to Bayern in January 2019.

 He made just six appearances in the second half of the 2018/19 season, but enjoyed a breakthrough season a year later.
 Playing 46 times in all competitions in another all-conquering season for the German giants, Davies chipped in with ten assists and three goals.

 All season, defences struggled to deal with his electric pace, with Davies flying up and down the left flank with frightening speed.
 Davies’ FIFA 21 ratings reflect that, with his 92 sprint speed and 95 acceleration meaning that he is never truly out of the action.

 His 79 stamina is something to try to develop on the training ground, however, with his influence in games currently liable to fade.
 The wonderkid’s 68 crossing and 63 long shots are also facets of his game that you will want to focus on improving over time.

 Davies is currently valued at just £20.3 million, with a release clause of £38 million.
 While that isn’t pocket change, for a player with his potential in such a coveted position, he is a surprisingly affordable option – particularly for one of Europe’s leading clubs.

 Nuno Mendes (72 OVR – 87 POT)